34 Handy Italian Language Learning Tools for Fun, Fast Progress

 Hands down, the best way to practice Italian listening skills is to do some listening comprehension activities.

-These normally consist of audio clips, generally between two and 10 minutes long, and after listening, most will have exercises or comprehension questions to quiz your understanding.
+These normally consist of audio clips, generally between two and 10 minutes long.
+After listening, most will have exercises or comprehension questions to quiz your understanding.
 Check out these sites:

 One World Italiano offers some great online listening exercises.
-These include nine short recorded readings as well as accompanying comprehension questions.
+These include nine short recorded readings and accompanying comprehension questions.
 One World Italiano also offers a wealth of comprehension activities on their YouTube channel.

-They have two complete audio courses on YouTube as well as other general Italian content videos to get you mastering Italian listening comprehension.
+They have two complete audio courses on YouTube as well as other general Italian content videos to get you to master Italian listening comprehension.

-In addition to listening exercises online, there are also a number of Italian courses that offer audio as a central part of their curriculum.
+There are a number of Italian courses that offer audio as a central part of their curriculum.
 For example, DontSpeakItalian.com has a great online course with listening practice.